Introduction

 IPTC’s older standard for metadata, the Information Interchange Model (IIM), was issued in 1991 and defined a set of metadata properties and a data format to embed the metadata values into image files.
 In the early nineties a subset of this IIM was adopted as the well-known "IPTC Fields" by Adobe Photoshop and can be embedded into JPEG, TIFF and PSD files since then.

 Discussion of IPTC Core raised the need for additional metadata properties not covered by the IIM standard.
 IPTC created the IPTC Extension schema in 2008.
-IPTC Extension has been updated twice and is since November 2014 at version 1.2.
-Any future additions to the IPTC Photo Metadata will be part of the IPTC Extension schema.
+In almost all cases new fields were added to the IPTC Extension, the only exception are the Accessibility fields which were added to the Core as they complement the Core field Description.

 After development over two decades IPTC Photo Metadata can be embedded in the following ways: